The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 Role of the Board: The Board, which is elected

-by shareholders, is the ultimate decision-making body of the
+by shareholders, is the ultimate decision-making body of the Company, except with

-Company, except with respect to those matters reserved to the shareholders.
-The
+those matters reserved to the shareholders.
+The Board’s goals are to build long-term

-Board’s goals are to build long-term shareholder value, including by promoting
+shareholder value, including by

-shareholders and other stakeholders, including employees, consumers, customers,
+stakeholders, including employees, consumers, customers, suppliers, governments,

-suppliers, governments, local communities and the general public.
+local communities and the general

 The Board elects the corporate officers comprising the

-senior management team, who are responsible for the conduct of the
+senior management team, who are responsible for the conduct of

-the senior management team in order to ensure management continues to
+of the senior management team in

-effectively execute its duties.
+order to ensure management continues to effectively execute its duties.

 Oversight Responsibilities: In addition to its